-It is not uncommon for a benefactor or family member to decide to contest a will because they believe the deceased did not hold adequate testamentary capacity to create the document.
+It is not uncommon for a beneficiary or family member to decide to contest a will because they believe the deceased did not hold the adequate testamentary capacity to create the document.

-Testamentary Capacity is the ability to understand the morale obligations of creating a will, including how estate decisions will impact on family members and other dependents after the will maker’s death.
+Testamentary Capacity is the ability to understand the moral obligations of creating a will, including how estate decisions will impact on family members and other dependents after the will maker’s death.

 Normally, a person in “sound mind” is free to leave their property to any person or organisation they wish.
-However, this can lead to family provision claims if they do not adequately provide for each person who has, at any time, been financially dependent on the deceased.
+However, this can lead to family provision claims if they do not adequately provide for each person who has, at any time, been financially dependent on the deceased, estate or other support.

 If someone has chosen to contest a will due to a lack of testamentary capacity, the plaintiff must be able to prove that the deceased lacked the knowledge or understanding required to create the will.